SamSticksHumphrey/Genomic-Kmer-Surprisal-Model/README.md

 ## Notes
 * reverse strand exons/transcripts have been reversed.
-* At the time of publication, the current version of ensembl was version 97.
+* At the time this work was done, the current version of ensembl was version 97.
-*

 ## Annotations
 All data for use in these scripts can be downloaded from the Ensembl ftp server (ftp://ftp.ensembl.org/pub/).
 I downloaed DNA, cDNA, ncRNA, CDS, PEP and the gtf files for a species, example example for *H. sapiens*: